*Update 31/07/19: the final report for phase two of this research has now been published - read the summary report here or the full report here.

 As increasingly recognised across the main political parties and commentators, one major reason for the 'housing crisis' is that local authorities ceased their role of direct housing providers in the 1980s.
 Since then, the shortfall in housing provision has mirrored the scale of the former local authority contribution to the market.

-The RTPI has commissioned two pieces of research to explore how local authorities are returning to housebuilding.
+In 2017 and 2019 the RTPI published two pieces of research to explore how local authorities are returning to housebuilding in England.
 The ultimate aim is to understand the role of planning in facilitating the delivery of affordable and high quality housing by local authorities.
 This will mean we can (1) develop practice advice to promote best practice, and (2) develop recommendations for policymakers and other stakeholders to enable local authority housebuilding to flourish.

 Phase 2 (2018-19): Local authority direct provision of housing: continuation research

-The second phase of this research updates on the scale and range of local authority delivery and provides additional learning on delivery, outcomes and best practice.
+The second phase of this research describes the scale and range of local authority delivery and provides learning on delivery, outcomes and best practice.
 It is a mixture of desk research, roundtables in every English region with local authority planners, and 13 case studies of particular local authorities.

 Phase 1 (2017): Motivations, methods and means

-This final report shows the practical ways in which local authorities in England are delivering housing today.
-It maps out a variety of innovative ways that more housing is being provided by the public sector at a time of significant pressures on local authority budgets.
-The report includes:
+The phase 1 report showed the practical ways in which local authorities in England were delivering housing.
+It mapped out a variety of innovative ways that more housing was being provided by the public sector at a time of significant pressures on local authority budgets.

 The research team can be contacted at: email@example.com